awsdocs/amazon-eks-user-guide/doc_source/helm.md

 The Helm package manager for Kubernetes helps you install and manage applications on your Kubernetes cluster\.
 For more information, see the [Helm documentation](https://docs.helm.sh/)\.
 This topic helps you install and run the Helm binaries so that you can install and manage charts using the Helm CLI on your local system\.

 **Important**
 Before you can install Helm charts on your Amazon EKS cluster, you must configure kubectl to work for Amazon EKS\.
-If you have not already done this, see [Installing `aws-iam-authenticator`](install-aws-iam-authenticator.md) and [Create a `kubeconfig` for Amazon EKS](create-kubeconfig.md) before proceeding\.
+If you have not already done this, see [Create a `kubeconfig` for Amazon EKS](create-kubeconfig.md) before proceeding\.
 If the following command succeeds for your cluster, you're properly configured\.

 ```
 kubectl get svc